Authors: Dr. Athanasios Pallis, Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 In addition, free trade zones (freeport) with distribution and warehousing activities subject to separate taxation regimes are subject to distinct policies and their development within port zones or adjacent locations.
 Public authorities also develop policy and financial initiatives related to aspects of port investment and development plans.

-Harbour Masters regulate how vessels conduct their navigation in a port, with the prime consideration being the safety of navigation for any vessel.
-Most regulatory requirements are set out in the form of port by-laws, general directions, and pilotage directions, as these clearly define what are the terms of safe navigation.
+Harbor Masters regulate how vessels conduct their navigation in a port, with the prime consideration being the safety of navigation for any vessel.
+Most regulatory requirements are set out in the form of port by-laws, general directions, and pilotage directions, as these clearly define the terms of safe navigation.

-A range and diversity of responsibilities are imposed on those who perform the Harbour Mastering role.
+A range and diversity of responsibilities are imposed on those who perform the harbour mastering role.
 Differing national traditions and structures explain the variations in the job description, which can even exist within one country.
 Factors such as the size of the port, its specific function, and how the port is owned and administered, also make a difference.
-There are two primary ways in which Harbour Masters may be appointed.
-They are either a port employee, an external appointment, or, as in the USA, a role assumed by an officer of the US Coast Guard.
+There are two primary ways in which Harbor Masters may be appointed.
+They may be a port employee, or an external appointment, or, as in the USA, an officer of the US Coast Guard.